juan-ordergroove/cobertura_aggregator/README.md

 A utility to help summarize reports from Jenkins Cobertura REST API calls or coverage XML files

-A settings module is required, as you know where the locations of your coverage reports live.
+A config file is required, as you know where the locations of your coverage reports live.

 Here's a sample of the coverage settings dict: